María Edwards

 María Edwards McClure de Errázuriz (11 December 1893 – 8 June 1972), known as María Edwards and Marie Errázuriz, was a Chilean social worker, nurse and member of the French Resistance.
-Edwards is known for co-founding the Hôpital Rothschild resistance network which saved the lives of Jewish children in Nazi occupied Paris.
+She is known for co-founding the Hôpital Rothschild resistance network which saved the lives of Jewish children in Nazi occupied Paris.

 Early life

 María Edwards McClure was born on 11 December 1893 in Santiago, to María Luisa McClure Ossandón and Agustín Edwards Ross, a politician, businessperson and member of the Edwards family.
 Edwards was the youngest of nine children, and was raised in a devoutly Catholic family.
 Edwards was the granddaughter of Juana Ross Edwards, a philanthropist, and Agustín Edwards Ossandón, a businessperson, mining entrepreneur, banker and politician.

 In 1913, Edwards married Guillermo Errázuriz Vergara, a diplomat and member of the Vergara family.

 Paris

-Guillermo's work first moved the couple to the England, where in 1917 there daughter María Angélica Errázuriz (1917–1965) was born.
-The family were later stationed in Paris.
+Guillermo's work took the couple to England, where in 1917 their daughter María Angélica Errázuriz (1917–1965) was born.
+The family were later posted to Paris.

-In 1922, Guillermo died by suicide.
+In 1922, Guillermo committed suicide.
 In 1926, Edwards married Jacques Feydeau, a French writer and son of Georges Feydeau.
-Edwards and Feydeau subsequently divorced soon afterwards.
+Edwards and Feydeau divorced soon afterwards.